 Although NewCity generally has an open process with all clients, transparency was critical for CHHS since lack of communication contributed to the failure of their first project.
 One of the ways I maintained transparency was by involving the client in my library planning process.

 Whenever I build a pattern library, I use a tool like Trello or Pivotal Tracker to plan the library and track what work needs to be done.
-This is usually an internal tool that I share with my NewCity team members.
+This is usually an internal tool that I share with my agency team members.

 For CHHS, I shared the board with the client team and invited them to give feedback on the patterns.
 This was scary at first!
-It felt invasive, like having the client in my brain.
+It felt invasive, like having the client inside my brain.
 But by being involved in that process, the client team was able to better understand their system and make decisions about it.
 It gave the collective project teams a shared vocabulary to communicate about the patterns that made up the site, as it was being built.

 Art director Sara Andrew defined several color-scheme options for the site.
 The objective was to establish predefined schemes that the content authors could use, preventing any accidental contrast errors.